 The other day we received the 'perfectly packaged' bunch of shirts.
 We were so impressed that we thought there ought to be a prize of some sort.

-OK, I have to admit my heart went pitter-patter when I opened this box.
+OK, I have to admit my heart went pitter-patter when I opened the box on the right.
 Everything was perfect.
 Most boxes that arrive, are just fine.
 However, there are some that need a little help.
-This box was under-packed (lots of empty space in the box), and, the shirts were not in a plastic bag.
+This box shown below was under-packed (lots of empty space in the box), and, the shirts were not in a plastic bag.